 The risk of non-compliance with our wastewater quality permit has been assessed as moderately significant for both 2020 and 2050.
-This is because the compliance status of the wastewater treatment works in 2019 and 2020 was Sub Critical.
+This is because the compliance status of the wastewater treatment works in 2019 and 2020 was Sub Critical and Critical repectively.
 Future forecast growth for 2050 was assessed to not have an adverse affect for the risk score.